Global

 for areas with excess capacity.

-utilities, saving utilities money, and increasng
+utilities, saving utilities money, and increasing

 investors' returns.